Updated January 24, 2022

 Renters insurance policies also has additional liability coverage offerings for tenants with potentially problematic dogs.
 Liability policies can offer pet owners peace of mind.
 Some umbrella policies may include these features.
 Insurance agents with a specialty in liability can answer these specific questions for you and your dog.

 Though it’s not the celebrity status you imagined for your pup, making this list could create some discomfort for you insurance-wise.
 It’s essential to understand the following and take action, if necessary:

-- Your current insurer could even refuse coverage based solely on your dog’s breed.
+Your current insurer could even refuse homeowners coverage based solely on your dog’s breed.

-Although “dangerous breed” owners may have to look a little harder, finding the best combination of insurance coverage for your home (and pet) isn’t impossible.
-According to mscpa.org, the following insurance companies are most likely to work with you and your pet on a case by case basis—seeing past the breed and making insurance decisions based on the actual pup:
+Although “dangerous breed” owners may have to look a little harder, finding the best combination of home insurance coverage for your home (and pet) isn’t impossible.
+According to mscpa.org, several insurance providers are most likely to work with you and your pet on a case by case basis—seeing past the breed and making insurance decisions based on the actual pup.

 The answer to that question can vary not only by the insurance company but also by where you live.
 Some cities and states have breed-specific legislation that requires bully (and other “vicious” breed owners) to carry a certain amount of liability insurance.
 For example, Dodgeville, Wisconsin requires owners to carry $50,000 in liability coverage, while Omaha, Nebraska requires twice that limit.

 Most homeowners insurance companies have provisions for pet coverage.
 Some are breed-specific; some are not.
 Begin with your current homeowners insurance to understand whether or not they cover your breed and the impact of pet coverage on your current rate.
 Next, compare insurance configurations (bundling home, auto, pet and life for example) with other insurance providers that are deemed dog-friendly to see how well you’ll fare financially with each one.